|Application deadline:||August 29th, 2014|

-The Ph.D. program is focused on the study of mountain environments and on the management of mountain ecosystems.
+The Ph.D. programme is focused on the study of mountain environments and on the management of mountain ecosystems.
 The research topics involve activities in the areas of: management biotic and abiotic resources, energetic efficiency in agro-forestry processes, climate change, renewable energies, quality of products.

-The formalized study part of the Ph.D. program aims at achieving a scientific training at the highest international level.
+The formalized study part of the Ph.D. programme aims at achieving a scientific training at the highest international level.
 Ph.D. students have to acquire all necessary competences needed to solve complex research problems of basic or applied character and to gather technical skills.

 The research activity of Ph.D. students will be full-time.
 The official language of the Ph.D. study program is English.
 The thesis will be written in English with extended abstracts in Italian and German.
 Students will benefit from the unique multi-lingual environment at the Free University of Bozen.

 The program includes teaching and research activities to be carried out at the Free University of Bozen and abroad.
 The activity abroad can be accomplished at one of the foreign partner universities or in other recognized universities or research institutes.

 The formalized study part within the Ph.D. program is comprised of the following milestones, the achievement of which requires from students to:

 develop the concepts and schedules of their research plans within the first 6 months together with their supervisors and co-supervisors and, by the end of the 6th month, students have to defend their plans in the Course Committee (Collegio Docenti) of the faculty;